 Including in Lebret’s advertisement of 1902 was his receiving a gold medal in 1897 and an official Registration of Design.
 The two accolades might be related and the words Modèle Déposé (Registered Design) were added to his logo on flutes as early as #1176 (probably made in 1898) and on all subsequent flutes.

 (Top #668, bottom #1038) The two Lebret flutes here are of the typical configuration for teachers and students of the conservatories in France: open hole, inline, Bb shake, to low C. All French flutes of this period were made of seamed tubing, including the body and headjoint, rings, mechanical tubing and the tone holes.
 All other parts were forged, stamped, spun, or turned.
 Very little casting parts were used, if at all.
-Over the years Lebret drastically changed the design of his keywork, from the traditional French style, as shown here, perfected by Louis Lot, Bonneville, Rive, and Godfroy to the more striking look of what I call the Art Deco style keywork found on most later flutes.
+Over the years Lebret drastically changed the design of his keywork, from the traditional French style, as shown here, perfected by Louis Lot, Bonneville, Rive, and Godfroy to the more striking look of what I call the Art Nouveau style keywork found on most later flutes.
 Around 1898, he also developed small pointed arms to install on all the open hole keys as depicted in his 1902 advertisement.
-I think the 1898 style soon gave way to the Art Deco style.
+I think the 1898 style soon gave way to the Art Nouveau style.

 (Top #668, bottom #1038) The footjoint cluster is very beautiful.
 The teardrop D# key is flatter and wider than that of a first generation Louis Lot’s, but very similar to what Villette produced.
 It’s interesting that there is no inner ring on the footjoint box and only a guide instead of a post between the C and C# key on flute #1038.

 A flat bar stock instead of a round rod serves as a bridge to connect the C key to the C roller.
 It is clearly visible here on #1038 (left).
-This design eliminates two “figure 8’s” supporting each side of the bridge and was incorporated in the later Art Deco models.
+This design eliminates two “figure 8’s” supporting each side of the bridge and was incorporated in the later Art Nouveau models.
 This picture also shows another view of the guide post next to the curved cutout of the C key bridge.
 Quite elegantly done, #668 (right) has the traditional bridge made from a rod.